 - You can make all of the components (puff pastry, cream cheese mixture, and cranberry sauce) ahead of time, then bake and assemble the pastries when you’re ready.

 - The tiny ribbon of orange peel on top is just decorative and definitely not edible!
+Alternatively, you could make some beautiful sugared cranberries to garnish them with.

 - 2 sheets of puff pastry